molconcept/binary-file-handling-with-class/README.md

 # Key Features 📜

-Built-in Module: Utilizes pickle module in Python for serializing and deserializing data types.
+MODULE Used : Utilizes Python's Built-in pickle module for serializing and deserializing data types.

-Class Implementation: Utilizes object-oriented programming principles for efficient data management within the binary file.
+CLASS Implementation : Utilizes object-oriented programming principles for efficient data management within the binary file.

-READ Records: Retrieve and Display records from the binary file.
+READ Records : Retrieve and Display records from the binary file.

-EDIT Records: Modify existing records within the binary file.
+EDIT Records : Modify existing records within the binary file.

-APPEND Records: Add new records to the binary file seamlessly.
+APPEND Records : Add new records to the binary file seamlessly.

-DELETE Records: Remove unwanted records from the binary file.
+DELETE Records : Remove unwanted records from the binary file.

 # Usage 🛃
 Clone or download the repository to your local machine.